-Although operators provide greater control over the search, the full search string is no longer treated as a phrase and search enhancements (such as inflection of a phrase based on correlation statistics) will not be applied to the query.
+Although operators provide greater control over the search, the full search string is no longer treated as a phrase and search enhancements (such as inflection of a phrase based on correlation statistics) are not applied to the query.
 For example, the following queries are treated differently even though they appear to be identical:

-honey bee communication – Primo treats the entire query as a phrase and returns results in which all of the words may be closer together.
+honey bee communication – Primo treats the entire query as a phrase and returns results in which all the words may be closer together.

 honey bee AND communication – Primo treats honey bee and communication as separate phrases and returns results in which both phrases may not be as close together.
 Note that this is handled differently for records from the Central Index (see Search and Ranking in CDI).

 For information on specifying exact phrases, see Searching for a Phrase.